Trustpilot

 2. Slower Load Times:

-- More Resources: With multiple pages to load, multi-page websites may take longer to load, especially if they include large images, videos, or complex features.
-This can negatively impact user experience and SEO.
+• More Resources: Multi-page websites can take longer to load.
+This is true, especially if they have big images, videos, or complex features.
+A slow load time can hurt user experience and SEO.

 3. Higher Costs: